carlos55ml/rptweaks/README.md

 * Disable or enable Headshots kills with only 1 shot.
 * Player ragdoll when getting shot.
 * Hide some HUD elements.
 * Keep engine on if player dont manually turn it off.
-(Engine control is NOT included)
+(Engine control is NOT included... yet.)
+* Individual damage multiplier for the most common guns.
+* Option to keep flashlight on when NOT aiming.

 ## INSTALLATION: